JosePabloGFnl/Prize-Collecting-Travelling-Salesman-Problem/README.md

 # Prize-Collecting-Travelling-Salesman-Problem

-This repo is focused on solving the prize collecting travelling salesman problem with two constructive heuristics.
+This repo is focused on solving the prize collecting traveling salesman problem with two constructive heuristics.

 ## Procedure